cobalthq/cobalt-product-public-docs/content/en/Integrations/webhooks.md

 Before you start creating webhooks, complete the configuration in your app.

-1. Generate an **authentication token** in your app.
-We need this token to authorize HTTP POST requests to your URL and connect to your app.
+1. Generate a **webhook secret** in your app.
+We need this secret to authorize an HTTP POST request to your URL and connect to your app.
 1. Make sure that the **URL** where you want to receive notifications is valid and your services work properly.
 If possible, test your connections.

 Read our [Best Practices](https://docs.cobalt.io/v2/#best-practices) for more information.